 Other greens, such as various wild greens and stinging nettles, or endives, kale, silveerbeet, chard etc. are also used combined with spinach, but we call this a “hortopita” which means (mixed greens pie).

-Can I add other Cheese except for feta?
+Can I add other Cheese apart from feta in Spanakopita?

 Feta is the most common Greek cheese used in a spanakopita.
 However, feta is preserved in brine, which sometimes makes it very salty.
 If you want a milder taste, you can substitute a part of feta with some anthotyros (a whey cheese, similar to ricotta), which is not salty or even add some cottage cheese or Greek yoghurt.